Jessica's Recipes Recipes

 More tips: Frittatas are not just for breakfast!
 Add a green salad and you’ve got a nice light dinner.
 And don’t worry about eating all those eggs.
 They’re full of protein and nutrients, a strong staple of a healthy Mediterranean diet.

-2 Tbsp Napa Valley organic olive oil
+2 Tbsp plus 1 tsp Napa Valley organic olive oil, divided

-1 small organic onion, chopped
+1 onion, chopped

-2 medium shiitake mushrooms, stems removed, chopped
+3 shiitake mushrooms, stems removed, chopped

 2 vine-ripened tomatoes, chopped

-1 clove Melissa's organic garlic, minced
+2 cloves organic garlic, minced

 8 basil leaves, thinly sliced, divided